-First published in ESI Africa on 17 February 2021
+First published in ESI Africa

 The South African Astronomical Observatory (SAAO) is best known for the Southern African Large Telescope (SALT).
 Funded by a consortium of international partners from South Africa, Poland, the United States, the United Kingdom and India, the telescope attracts astronomers from around the world to the Karoo.
 While SAAO and SALT operations are of significant international importance, they are also costly to run and maintain.
 So, in 2011, SAAO commenced with an investigation into the feasibility of using solar power to offset the cost of electricity.

 Initially, the cost of installing solar power was prohibitive and not implemented as it required capital investment which, at the time, was required for the primary focus of collecting data for astronomy sciences.

 Some years later, NASA became interested in placing a telescope on the site as part of their ATLAS (Asteroid Terrestrial-impact Last Alert System) project, which focuses on identifying and locating asteroids that could potentially hit Earth.
 Due to South Africa’s ongoing load-shedding, NASA had concerns about the availability of electricity.
 To alleviate the site’s dependence on Eskom, funds to develop a supplementary power plant, relying on batteries and solar power were made available and the move towards sustainable energy solutions began.